The COM Community Theatre announces the upcoming 2015-2016 season:

 It was a simpler time in the late 1940s, especially in South Georgia and specifically in a sleepy little town, Second Samuel.
 What had been called the Great Depression was quickly fading into memory.
 The war had been won, the election was now over, and "Give 'em Hell Harry" was still president.
 It had been an exciting time for sure, but the folks in Second Samuel were ready for things to settle down and return to normal.
 Except that this was the summer Miss Gertrude passed away, and deep, dark secrets were about to be revealed.
 In this comedy-drama, nobody could have imagined how the death of one sweet little old lady would turn the entire town upside down, leaving everybody in Second Samuel wondering if anything would ever be normal again!

 by Joe Mantegna

-This will be THE year.
-This “nine-inning comedy” is set in the bleachers at Chicago's Wrigley Field as the long suffering, die-hard, ‘wait until next year’ Cub fans return annually to root for their team.
-Today’s opponent is the despised St. Louis Cardinals set in 1988.
-A rabid cheerleader, a blind man who does color commentary, a sun worshipping beauty, and a hen-pecked husband bet among themselves, go out for hot dogs, beer, and frosty malts and occasionally watch the game.
-Will the Cubs win the home game and who will the real winners turn out to be?
+This will be the year.
+In this "nine-inning comedy," set in the bleachers of Chicago's Wrigley Field, the long suffering, die-hard, "wait until next year" Cub fans return annually to root for their team.
+Today's opponent is the despised St. Louis Cardinals.
+A rabid cheerleader, a blind man who does color commentary, a sun-worshipping beauty and a hen-pecked husband bet among themselves, splurge for hot dogs and, occasionally, watch the game.
+Will the Cubs win the home game, and who will the real winners be?
 Come to the game and find out.